OSInside/eos/README.md

 * https://build.opensuse.org/project/show/home:marcus.schaefer:delta_containers

+## Boot EOS <a name="boot"/>

+EOS is currently provided on the following target platforms:

+* As AMI in the AWS public cloud
+* As KVM virtual disk image for testing in QEMU/VMware, etc...
+* As RaspberryPI disk image for testing on the PIv4/PIv5

-## Run EOS on AWS <a name="aws"/>
+### EOS on AWS <a name="aws"/>

-I'm hosting EOS AMI images in my private AWS account.
-If you are interested in running EOS in AWS please drop me a note and I will share the AMI with your account.
+The EOS AMI is not yet published and lives in a private AWS account.
+On interest please reach out for sharing the AMI ID with any given account.

-## Run EOS in KVM <a name="kvm"/>
+### EOS in KVM <a name="kvm"/>

 To run EOS in qemu-kvm fetch the following data and call the run script: